 The environment is the cultural, spiritual, social, economic, political, and physical surroundings affecting the client’s safety and quality of the client’s health.
 In turn, the client affects the environment and can alter the environment to enhance or diminish his/her ability to achieve a desired level of well-being.

 Health is a state of wholeness which exists on a continuum across the life span.
 It is the result of cultural, biological, psychological, social, spiritual, and environmental dynamics interacting on different levels with varying emphases at different times.
 Health demands are met by assisting clients to achieve optimal outcomes.

 Nursing is a profession that creatively uses knowledge from the sciences and humanities to plan, provide, and evaluate interventions grounded in evidence to compassionately meet the unique healthcare needs of the client.
 Nursing is an evolving science that integrates concepts, ideas, and theories through critical inquiry to develop an understanding of client responses to interventions.
 Nurses identify clinical problems and participate in the generation of new knowledge.
 Nurses assume leadership roles to identify and implement changes affecting the human experience.

 Learning is a continuous process involving cognitive, affective, and psychomotor skills.
 Self-discovery and personal growth in the learning process are enhanced and encouraged in an environment of professional collaboration.
 The educational experience develops communication processes, clinical reasoning and judgment, analytical inquiry, creativity, and ethical comportment preparing the graduate for the complexities and challenges in nursing practice.

-Nursing faculty are facilitators and coaches for learning.
+Nursing faculty are facilitators and mentors for learning.
 Nursing faculty encourage an appreciation and desire in each student for new knowledge and life-long learning.
 Graduate nurses are an integral part in the continuing development of the profession.